 During the Lunar New Year celebration at California Adventure, kids can get their faces painted for free.
 Make that one of your first stops so you can get maximum enjoyment from it.

 If you want to sample the Asian foods at the Lunar New Year celebration, start by looking at the menus and decide how many you want to check out.
-If you want to eat enough of them, consider getting a Sip and Savor pass to save money.
+If you're going to eat enough of them, consider getting a Sip and Savor pass to save money.